 Blockchain And Booze: The Future Of Defi On Ethereum Is Now

-The new episode of Blockchain and Booze was all about the Layer-two solutions and their use on the Ethereum network or Bitcoin Era.
+The new episode of Blockchain and Booze was all about the Layer-two solutions and their use on the Ethereum network or Immediate Edge.
 The show featured Stani Kulechov, CEO of Aave, Jack O’Holleran, CEO of Skale, and Antonio Juliano, founder of dYdX, the experts of the blockchain industry.
 The discussion was started with the high fees and was quickly converted to the advantages of decentralized finance.
 Transferring an Ethereum transaction is becoming more and more expensive and the network gets heavily congested; Layer-two solutions can be very helpful in this situation, it can decrease the load of the network and can also make transactions fast and less expensive.
 As Aave’s Kulechov stated, the disruptive potential of layer-two solutions is massive.
 Not only are they incredibly promising, but they are still a nascent technology that has yet to be fully implemented: “Lots of these [layer-two] developments on Ethereum aren’t even being deployed yet.
 We’re still very early on scaling up, but the huge number of people executing on layer one is an issue.”
 The three guests are in support of Layer-two as it can be a big step towards making the decentralized system more efficient and powerful.
 But the question that arises here is how Layer two actually work does.

 Working Procedure of Layer-two explained: